molarmanful/gCube/README.md

 googlecubeembed
 ==================

-Embed a Rubik's Cube in an HTML5 div.
-All you need is to embed Javascript code into the head tag of your HTML5 file.
+Have an online cubing tutorial page?
+Need an interactive, easy, 3D cube?
+Embed this Javascript Rubik's Cube in HTML5!
+All you need to do is to follow the steps below.

 Using Google Chrome Cube Lab Code.